Yankee (ferry)

-Yankee (also known as Machigonne) is an early-20th-century steel hulled ferry that is the last surviving Ellis Island ferry boat, making it one of the most historically significant ships in the United States.
+Yankee (also known as Machigonne) is an early-20th-century steel hulled ferry that is the oldest surviving Ellis Island ferry boat.
 In 2006 it was moored in Hoboken, New Jersey, in mid-2013 it was moved to the Henry Street pier in the Gowanus Bay Terminal in Red Hook, Brooklyn, and as of 2024 is in Staten Island.
-It is registered as a historic vessel with the National Register of Historic Places, and is currently owned and inhabited by ceramic artist Victoria MacKenzie-Childs.
+It is registered as a historic vessel with the National Register of Historic Places, and was owned and inhabited by ceramic artist Victoria MacKenzie-Childs.